MaxenceVLT/Autoit/logs-monitoring/v0.1/README.md

 ## DESCRIPTION
-This script permits to read a log file.
+This version permits to read a log file.
-The refresh function restart every 2,5 seconds.
+</br>The refresh function restart every 2,5 seconds.

 ## HOW TO USE THIS PROGRAM
 - Click on "Lire" > Select a File > See the file path above the Box